 A well-maintained building and clean basement indicate that the building is well cared for, and that problem will be addressed quickly and effectively.
 First, this means that there are likely fewer problems beneath the surface and is a good indicator of quality.
 Second, it says that any issues that crop up are likely to be dealt with quickly, which is the absolute best way to keep costs down.

 Does the apartment have space-saving central HVAC?Does the apartment have space-saving central HVAC?

 Central HVAC is by far the cheapest and most effective way to control the temperature of your house.
 Plus, it takes up the least space!
 Make sure you ask how your new apartment is heated and cooled, and aim to get central HVAC.

 Does it have too much character?Does it have too much character?

 Something that you consider charming or unique about a property might not be as attractive to another buyer.
 So, if you’re buying an apartment with the chance of reselling it in the future, then you should avoid properties with too much character.
-Classic architecture and vintage details that match the property’s overall design are all part of the home’s original concept and will add to the resale.
+Classic architecture and vintage details that match the property’s overall design are all part of the home’s original concept and add to the resale.
 But “funky” layouts such as a kitchen you have to walk through to get to the master bedroom and glass brick bathroom walls might hurt the resale value.
 Look for great bones.

 Upgrades: Not all are created equalUpgrades: Not all are created equal